telerik/ajax-docs/api/server/Telerik.Web.UI/MapClientEvents.md

 Fired when the user clicks on the map.

+###  OnInitialize `String`

+Gets or sets the client-side script that executes when a RadMap client-initialize event is raised.

+###  OnLoad `String`

+Gets or sets the client-side script that executes when a RadMap client-load event is raised.

 ###  OnMarkerActivate `String`

 Fired when a marker has been displayed.

+###  OnMarkerClick `String`

+Fired when a marker has been clicked or tapped.

 ###  OnMarkerCreated `String`

 Fired when a marker has been created and is about to be displayed.
 Cancelling the event will prevent the marker from being shown.

-###  OnMarkerClick `String`

-Fired when a marker has been clicked or tapped.

 ###  OnPan `String`